-You can configure the signing process to obtain the location of signers, as well as to set the exact date and time of the signing thanks to our qualified timestamp, as we are now considered as Qualified Trust Service Provider by the Spanish Government and we are able to offer qualified timestamping services within the whole European framework.
+You can configure the signing process to obtain the location of signers, as well as to set the exact date and time thanks to our automated qualified timestamping service as we are now considered as Qualified Trust Service Provider by the Spanish Government.

-Another aspect to emphasize is that once we sign electronically Viafirma will include an audit log with information on the entire signing process, and once it’s finished it will be sent automatically to signers
+Another aspect to emphasize is that once we sign electronically Viafirma will include an audit log with information from the entire signing process, and once finished this will be sent automatically to signers

-In short, we can conclude that it is hard to forge a signature from Viafirma, as the inclusion of legal evidence will add extra layers of security to the signed contract.
+In short, we can conclude that it is hard to forge a signature from Viafirma, as the inclusion of legal evidence will add extra layers of security to the document.